DanLeEpicMan/UpdatedMonolithSolver/README.md

 ### Manually plan out your moves

-As the title suggests, simply just plan your next moves manually.
+As the title suggests, simply plan your next moves manually.
 You can edit the screenshot you're on if it helps.
 This is usually pretty easy to do straightforward.

 ### Using the Solver

 You can also have the solver figure plan your moves for you.
 1. Head to the folder titles "boards".
 2. Duplicate the file named `out`.
 Rename it to something you can remember, such as `region`.
-3. Open it with notepad and delete all its contents
+3. Open it with notepad and delete all its contents.
 4. Recreate a small area around the treasure **(NOT THE WHOLE BOARD!)**.
-Refer to [this note](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#notes-on-manually-making-the-board)
+Refer to [this note](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#notes-on-manually-making-the-board).
 5. Run the following command

 ```
 python THM.py region
 ```
+Change `region` to whatever you named your duplicated file.

 ### Generating a new solution